dfrojas/dfrojas.github.io/index.markdown

 In this site I share my interests in:

-1. 👨‍💻 **Software:** Mainly focused in eBPF and observability.
+1. 👨‍💻 **Software:** Mainly focused in eBPF and performance engineering.
 Also one or another experiment with different tools like Rust, containers, AI, etc. You can read my blog posts [<u>here</u>](/software/).

 2. 🐋 **Diving and ocean conservation:** Documenting my journey in ocean protection through storytelling.